-Our Spring 2017 Educator's Guide, with a special segment on our showcase of Literature from the Banned Nations, is now live here!
-You can also download the educator's guide to the Winter 2017, Fall 2016, Summer 2016 issue and the Spring 2016 issue.
+Our Summer 2017 Educator's Guide, with a special segment on our showcase of Close Approximations Contest Winners, is now live here!
+You can also download our educator's guides to our Spring 2017, Winter 2017, Fall 2016, Summer 2016, and Spring 2016 issues.

 Sounds good?
 We’re just warming up!